Homeschool and Tutoring

 This group will be mixed ages from 6 to 10 years old.
 Each child will be allowed to progress at their own pace.
 Some children will need more structure than others.
 We will have a system that will allow each person to view what learning needs to happen each day/week and give them options for when they can focus their attention on the work.
 It will be up to the teachers, child and parents to work together and discover what time increments work best for each child in each subject.
 The goal will be to promote the joy of learning and guide each person to become a self motivated learner.
 If learning can be done outside then that is where it will happen whenever possible.
 We will use whatever tools we can to help inspire each person.
 Some children love worksheets and quizzes.
 Some love board games.
 Some learn well from videos.
 Some learn best from hands on activities.
 The greatest thing that will be learned from this year of home schooling is how each person learns best.
 While we can’t have a strict schedule laid out ahead of time if we are going to follow the children’s lead, we can know that there will be a lot of reading, outside time, educational games, music, art, building, creating, fun and learning every day!

 Marisa Tobey will be the lead teacher for this program.
-We will be limiting teachers/volunteers for our program as much as possible while still providing continuity for the children.
 Please see the Teachers tab for information about Marisa’s qualifications.
-As things relax, we hope to be able to use visitors and take more educational field trips to supplement our learning.

 Electronics: Ready Set Go Outside has a few devices available to use for learning.
 Children are welcome to bring devices from home to use for learning.
 Use of devices will be monitored and may be limited.
 There will most likely be a rule that if the weather is nice then devices will not be needed for recreation.
 We do occasionally allow children to “play” on devices toward the end of the day or at nap/rest time.
 This would only happen if going outside was not an option, a child is the last one to be picked up/has no one to play with, and/or they had completed their learning activities for the day.
 Children will be asked to opt for learning games unless the teacher feels the child needs a mental break or some time to center him/herself.
 Speaking of breaks: yoga mats and yoga cards are always available and teachers often encourage children to take breathing breaks.
 A list of choices to self regulate will be designed by each learner and included in their binder.